ananyapal/Image-Aesthetics-Handcrafted/README.md

 The image path can be changed according to your image location.

-Color contrast w grabcut.py	: Evaluating aesthetic quality based on Color Contrast SVMcode.py	: SVM for evaluating aesthetic quality of images dof.py	: Evaluating aesthetic quality based on Depth of Field foreground background.py	: Separating Foreground and Background
+Color contrast w grabcut.py	: Evaluating aesthetic quality based on Color Contrast\n SVMcode.py	: SVM for evaluating aesthetic quality of images dof.py	: Evaluating aesthetic quality based on Depth of Field foreground background.py	: Separating Foreground and Background